geeksville/AutoWifi/README.md

 ## Supported Android and iOS configuration applications

-Espressif provides source code to (Android)[https://github.com/EspressifApp/EsptouchForAndroid] and (iOS apps)[https://github.com/EspressifApp/EsptouchForIOS] you can configure for your product.
+Espressif provides source code to [Android](https://github.com/EspressifApp/EsptouchForAndroid) and [iOS apps](https://github.com/EspressifApp/EsptouchForIOS) you can configure for your product.
 However, for early development/hobbyists some kind souls out on the internet have already built suitable apps and placed them in the appstore.

-* For Android I recommend (this one)[https://play.google.com/store/apps/details?id=com.iotmaker&rdid=com.iotmaker].
+* For Android I recommend [this one](https://play.google.com/store/apps/details?id=com.iotmaker&rdid=com.iotmaker).
-* For iOS I've been told (this one)[https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8] works, but I have not tested it.
+* For iOS I've been told [this one](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) works, but I have not tested it.
 Please add a github issue if it works/doesn't for you.

 # Installation